Who do we advise?

 Students who did not apply to Purdue Calumet’s Nursing Program by their February 1st deadline.
 These students are advised as to the School of Nursing’s rules for application as well as which classes they will need to take in order to apply as soon as possible.
-CSA advises students wanting to enter into the Elementary Education Program.
+CLAS advises students wanting to enter into the Elementary Education Program.
 The advisors work closely with the Education advisor to transfer these students to the School of Education.

-The balance of CSA’s students are temporary students (link opens in this window) from all walks of life.
+The balance of CLAS’s students are temporary students (link opens in this window) from all walks of life.
 Some are students at other colleges coming home for the summer and wanting to take a class closer to home.
 Others are adult learners looking for a learning experience, while others are company employees seeking specific job-related skills.

 What do you need to know about meeting with an advisor?

 Advising is done on an appointment basis in order to allow the student and advisor an uninterrupted conversation.
 Appointments can be scheduled by calling our office at (219) 989-2339 or stopping in Lawshe 122.
 Math Placement testing should be completed prior to the appointment time.
 English Placement may or may not be required.
 Placement tests are administered through the Testing Services Center in Lawshe 118.

 Advisors discuss program requirements, information on campus resources, course selections, and academic planning.
 Advising is best when the student comes in prepared to discuss his/her questions and is willing to listen to the advice and information that the advisor is offering.

 Review the advising syllabus, which provides more information about academic advising expectations.